hey readers, how’s life treating you?

-Today I have the pleasure to talk with Barry Adams, digital director at Pierce Communications .
+Today I have the pleasure to talk with Barry Adams, chief SEO at Polemic Digital .
 Barry defines himself as “SEO polemicist” and I have to say that I started to follow Barry on twitter because he is always on the line to generate some healthy discussions about SEO, marketing, and visions in general.
 I like a lot when people argue with a clear mind, and I have to say I disagreed more than one time with Barry, but he is always there ready to accept it and to discuss in a very polite way (well, most of the time).
-Barry is writing on his own blog and in other SEO related portals online.

 Ok, let’s begin this journey!